cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 When using the default transactional scope of the CICS unit-of-work with a T2 Liberty JDBC connection you may notice that methods in the sample that perform database updates will rollback by default (and therefore also rollback the CICS UOW).
 This is because the JdbcTemplate **closes** connections after use.
 Closing a connection will cause the Liberty connection factory to *cleanup* outstanding requests **if** they are not autocommited or not in a global transaction.
 Since the default Liberty dataSource setting for the `commitOrRollbackOnCleanup`](https://www.ibm.com/support/knowledgecenter/en/SS7K4U_liberty/com.ibm.websphere.liberty.autogen.zos.doc/ae/rwlp_config_dataSource.html) property is `rollback`, and autocommit is not supported for T2 connections then requests to a T2 JDBC connection that use a Liberty dataSource will rollback by default.

-The same is not true of the cicsts_dataSource.
-It does not use the Liberty DataSource connection manager, and so there is no opportunity for the Liberty behaviour to take effect.
+However, the same is not true of the cicsts_dataSource.
+It does not use the Liberty DataSource connection manager, so there is no opportunity for the Liberty cleanup behaviour to take effect.
 Instead it is the CICS UOW behaviour that is respected, which means an implicit commit at Task end.

-By default, the same commit behaviour is exhibited by T4 JDBC connections.
+By default, commit behaviour is also exhibited by T4 JDBC connections.
 T4 JDBC connections default to autocommit=true, and each JDBC request will be auto-committed after use.

 The following table summarises the different behaviours for each type of dataSource.

 |dataSource         |type     |autocommit    |autocommit default  |Default commit behaviour         |